 60 miles from Ao Chalong

-A perfectly protected anchorage in 3-6 metres is created by the vertical cliffs of Koh Talabeng and Lanta Noi.
-One of the only accessible Phang Nga-like islands of this bay, dinghy exploration is a must.
+The vertical cliffs of Koh Talabeng and Lanta Noi create a perfectly protected anchorage in 3-6 metres.
+One of the only accessible Phang Nga-like islands of this bay, dinghy or sea canoe exploration is a must.

 Further north, the shallow mangrove river that creates the passage between Lanta Noi and the mainland is interesting and undisturbed, until you reach the ferry pier with highway access.